 3.2.9.
 Deliberately or recklessly introducing any form of computer virus or malware into the corporate network.

 3.3.1.
 Always exercise caution when committing confidential information to email since the confidentiality of such material cannot be guaranteed.
-NTA reserves the right to monitor electronic communications in accordance with applicable laws and policies.
+CST reserves the right to monitor electronic communications in accordance with applicable laws and policies.
 The right to monitor communications includes messages sent or received by system users (employees, trustees, contractors and temporary employees) within and outside the system as well as deleted messages.
 See paragraph 5 for more detail.

 3.4.
 General points on email use